google-developer-training/first-android-app/.github/ISSUE_TEMPLATE/first-android-app---kotlin.md

 ---
 name: First Android App - Kotlin
-about: Report issues with the Build Your First Android App in Kotlin codelab template's purpose here.
+about: Report issues with the Build Your First Android App in Kotlin codelab
 title: ''
 labels: ''
 assignees: ''